-Being a small town, Green Valley does not have a public transit system used by locals to get to and from work.
+Green Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Green Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Green Valley residents report their race to be White, followed by Asian.
-Important ancestries of people in Green Valley include English, Irish, Norwegian, and French .
+Important ancestries of people in Green Valley include English, Irish, Norwegian, and Italian.